 Conclusion

-Each of us has hope because of who we are and who God is and who we are together.
+In God, we can find comfort in the face of adversity.
 Don’t pray that God will make your life free of problems, but pray for hope, strength, and courage to bear them.
 Adversity can bless our lives if we let it purify us and teach us.